guildxyz/guild-pin-contract/docs/contracts/GuildCredential.md

 ) public
 ```

-Sets metadata and the oracle details.
+Sets metadata and the associated addresses.

 #### Parameters